-All administrators, teachers and employees of New West, including the Charter School Liaison, will be provided professional development on the identification, services, and sensitivity necessary when dealing with homeless children and youth.
-The Charter School Liaison will send verification that the Charter School is providing the required training to school personnel providing services to youth experiencing homelessness at least annually.
+All administrators, teachers and employees of New West, including the Charter School Liaison, will be provided professional development on the identification, services, and sensitivity necessary when 82 of 205 dealing with homeless children and youth.
+The Charter School Liaison will verify that the Charter School is providing the required training to school personnel providing services to youth experiencing homelessness at least annually through the CDE's verification system.
 (Education Code Section 48852.5(c)(2).)